QiufangMa/control-schedule-framework/draft-wqk-control-schedule-framework.md

 ### Scheduled Service Responder

-The function of this central component is responsibility for managing and coordinating all network scheduling activities.
-There are several sub-components within this entity,
-including:
+This component is responsibile handling scheduling orders.
+That is, this entity manages and coordinates all network scheduling activities.
+The extact internal structure of this entity is deployment-specific; however this document describes an example internla decomposition of this entity:

- * Resource Manager: Manages the network resources that are subject to scheduling.
+ * Resource Manager:
+ : Manages the network resources that are subject to scheduling.

- * Schedule Manager: Handles creation, modification, deletion, and querying of schedules.
+ * Schedule Manager:
+ : Handles creation, modification, deletion, and querying of schedules.

- * Conflict Resolver: Detects and resolves scheduling conflicts based on predefined policies and priorities.
+ * Conflict Resolver:
+ : Detects and resolves scheduling conflicts based on predefined policies and priorities.

- * Policy Engine: Enforces scheduling policies and rules, ensuring compliance with organizational requirements.
+ * Policy Engine:
+   : Enforces scheduling policies and rules, ensuring compliance with organizational requirements.

 Examples of a schedule service responder may be a network controller, network